terminal-based-games/ouroboros/README.md

 # OpenOuroboros
-> A terminal-based game inspired by Snake, preloaded on Nokia phones in 1997.
+> A terminal-based game inspired by Snake.

-One to two paragraphs about the project and what it does.
+"Snake" is a game that was preloaded on Nokia phones in 1997.
+A single player controls a square, which continually grows as it moves, resembling a snake.
+The objective of the game is to get the snake to eat items (by running into food objects) without running into the border of the screen, any obstacles, or itself.

 ## Install
 ```sh
 $ install instructions
 ```

+## How to Play

 ## Demo